andreasofthings/feeds/README.rst

-Feeds aims to be a feed aggregator, readed and potentially a replacement for feedburner_.
+Feeds aims to be a feed aggregator, readerubscription service, and potentially a replacement for feedburner_.

 It is realized as a Django app.
 It takes feeds in any format `feedparser` can understand and aims to reproduce identical but trackable feeds, augmented with feedbrater information.

 Source for Documentation_ is in the "docs" directory.